univention/ucsschool-kelvin-rest-api/doc/docs/resource-users.rst

 ^^^^^^^^^^^^^^
 The attribute ``udm_properties`` is an object that can contain arbitrary UDM properties.
 It must be configured in the file ``/var/lib/ucs-school-import/configs/kelvin.json``, or ``/etc/ucsschool/kelvin/mapped_udm_properties.json``;
-see :ref:`Configuration of user object management (import configuration)` and :ref:`UDM Properties`.
+see :ref:`Configuration of user object management (import configuration)` and :ref:`configuration-udm-properties`.
 It must not contain UDM properties that are already available as regular attributes (like ``username`` → ``name``, ``mailPrimaryAddress`` → ``email``, ...).